Fhong10/flhong03.github-io/_publications/absorbance-study.md

 $$
 where d is film thickness.

-Since absorption coefficient is given, I can calculate extinction coefficient.
+Given the absorption coefficient, the extinction coefficient can be calculated.

 ### Extinction coefficient:
 $$